Tribal Persian Rug Designs: A Brief History

-In the past, Persian rugs were initially woven by nomadic tribes, in villages and towns, and even in the royal court.
+In the past, these rugs were initially woven by nomadic tribes, in villages and towns, and even in the royal court.
 So, depending on where they were made, rugs represented different traditions, as well as the history of Iran and the different peoples who live there.

 Detail of a Safavid court rug.
 Created in the 16th century.